 Eat your way through town in this exclusive tour of North America's oldest French-speaking city.
 Romance along picturesque cobblestone streets lined with bistros and boutiques while sipping on chocolat chaud.
 It's easy to fall in love (again) with a visit to this dreamy town along the Saint Lawrence River.

-This evening we continue the festivities at the famous Carnaval de Quebec - the world's largest winter festival.
+In the evening we continue the festivities at the famous Carnaval de Quebec - the world's largest winter festival!
 There are tons of outdoor activities and events on the fairgrounds to fill your night including concerts, parades, games, a 1.5 km skating rink, sleigh rides, the Ice Palace where you can find Bonhomme (the official ambassador of Carnaval) and of course lot and lots of food!
-Nothing says romance more than an enchanting ride on a lit-up Ferris wheel!
+Nothing says romance more than an enchanting ride on a Ferris wheel among the stars!
 If you're a fan of mulled wine, make sure to try Quebec's Caribou - available hot or cold.
-There is something for everyone during this two week long celebration.
+There is something for everyone during this two-week long celebration.
 It's no wonder up to a million visitors flock to the city every year to attend this event!

-Our final morning concludes with brunch at Le Clocher Penche.
+Our final morning begins by fueling up at Le Clocher Penche.
 The menu is focused on fresh ingredients from local sources and cooked with a contemporary twist on traditional methods.
 At the top of many Quebec foodie lists, their brunch is something you need to cross off your list.
 This meal will include a gourmet verrine, a choice of brunch plate and 2 espressos or a latte.

 Highlights & Inclusions